top of page

 In California, an expunged criminal conviction appears as a ‘dismissed’ criminal accusation to the public.
 Upon successful petition for expungement, the criminal court will "set aside" the defendant’s conviction, allow the defendant to withdraw his guilty plea, or ‘no contest plea,’ and enter a ‘not guilty’ plea on behalf of the defendant.
-Thereafter, the court will dismiss the defendant’s criminal allegation, and with some exceptions, the defendant will be released from all penalties of the conviction (PC 1203.4(a) Abbrev.).

-An expungement of a criminal conviction, especially a conviction for certain sex offenses, is great for defendants seeking to clean criminal history, gain better employment opportunities, gain better housing opportunity, and restore their reputation.
+An expungement of a criminal conviction, especially a conviction for sex offenses, is great for defendants seeking to clean criminal history, gain better employment opportunities, gain better housing opportunity, and restore their reputation.

 Note: An expungement is also an underlying requirement for persons seeking to petition the court for a certificate of rehabilitation.